Top results

 Nicole Rodden examines what draws young boys to the misogynist messaging of Andrew Tate and others, and what educators can do in response

-One belief that an increasing number of boys and young men are internalising is that feeling insecure or vulnerable is shameful, rather than simply being a normal and healthy part of life.
+One belief that an increasing number of boys and young men are internalising is that feeling insecure or vulnerable is shameful.
+This is rather than simply being a normal and healthy part of life.
 This goes beyond simple teenage awkwardness; a number of boys now will do anything to avoid feeling vulnerable.

 Entitlement culture

 Society has arguably failed to give them an alternative to this narrative.
-There’s a lack of positive male role models in popular culture who are defined by empathy instead of aggression, but what media and popular culture does often teach them is entitlement.
+There’s a lack of positive male role models in popular culture who are defined by empathy instead of aggression.
+However, what media and popular culture does often teach them is entitlement.

 Seeing men receive attention, respect and love, boys begin believing these things are owed to them.
 Related to this is that many can also struggle to find a sense of purpose, but are unable to show this sadness and frustration because society isn’t a safe place in which they can reveal such insecurities.